-Existing entry to Jesup Blair Park from Georgia Avenue and Jesup Blair Park Drive (top), illustrative concept rendering of one way that entrance could be reimagined (bottom).
+A renovated entrance to Jesup Blair Park supports the Sector Plan recommendation for a protected crossing at the intersection of Georia Avenue and Jesup Blair Park Drive.
+Existing entry to Jesup Blair Park (top), illustrative rendering of one potential way the entrance could be reimagined (bottom).